caraya/personal-blog/content/blog/ar-in-the-wild.md

 ## Can we generate multi-user AR experiences?

 There is an API proposal on the immersive web community group for a [WebXR Mesh Detection Module](https://immersive-web.github.io/real-world-meshing/).
-I'm researching if this would
+As I understand it, this module was superseeded by the [WebXR Augmented Reality Module - Level 1](https://www.w3.org/TR/webxr-ar-module-1/).
+This specification interfaces with native mesh detection APIs to provide a way to detect the real world enviroment and create a mesh of the environment for XR objects to interact with.
+This is similar to what the proprietary [ARKit](https://developer.apple.com/augmented-reality/arkit/) and [ARCore](https://developers.google.com/ar) APIs do.

 Niantic Labs, the creators of Ingress and Pokemon Go, released the [Lightship platform](https://lightship.dev/).